changhae-kim/hmca/README.md

 If you want to write your own function, then note that the occupation pattern is provided as an input.

-    const int *indices = input, array of the two or three occupants, depending on the method
+    const int *indices = input, array of the two or three occupants depending on the method

-For SPA, `hmca_spa_func` and `hmca_spa_jac` set the third index to `-1` when trying to get the nearest neighbors of a site, and it is a non-negative integer index when trying to get the nearest neighbors of a pair.
+For SPA, the third index is `-1` when getting the nearest neighbors of a site, and it is a non-negative integer index when getting the nearest neighbors of a pair.

 ### Mean-Field Approximation